ariadne-cps/ariadne/README.md

 The tutorials directory contains two CMake projects that rely on a correct installation of Ariadne, either by using a package or by building the sources.
 You can copy a project directory in any place on your file system and follow the instructions on the README file inside to check that your installation was successful.

 Due to limitations of the C++ standard library on macOS since C++11, you won't be able to build an executable with GCC if the Ariadne library has been built using Clang, and viceversa.
 Hence on macOS you shall use the same compiler for both Ariadne and any projects that depend on it.
-If Ariadne comes from the Homebrew package, then it has been built using Clang.
+If Ariadne comes from the Homebrew package, then it has been built using g++ 10.

 ## Contribution guidelines ##